Headshot photo of Ruthey Vivier, B.S.<span class="profile__pronouns"> (she/her)</span>

 Biography

 Ruthey Vivier joins CEDAR assisting with multiplex imaging to study the bidirectional interactions between cancer/neuronal, and neuronal/immune cells.
-In addition, she works with understanding T-cell functionality in cancer patient samples using flow cytometry.
+In addition, she works to unravel T-cell functionality in cancer patient samples.
+Her training includes gene manipulation, crosstalk, and using biochemical techniques to understand cellular environments.

-Ruthey was a veterinary assistant before pursuing research, but her future will involve forensics.
+Before pursuing research, Ruthey was a veterinary assistant.
 In her free time, she enjoys crafting, music, and dance.
-She's a hula hoop performer that can entertain people of all ages.
+Fun Fact: She is a professional hula hoop performer that entertains people of all ages.

 Education and training